AnahitEsterox/AnahitEsterox/README.md

 ### :woman_technologist: About Me :
 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Armenia.
+I have developed expertise in crafting responsive, mobile-friendly websites and web applications.
+My skill set includes proficiency in HTML, CSS, JavaScript, and modern frontend framework such as React.

 - :telescope:  I thrive on creating visually appealing and user-friendly web applications that seamlessly blend aesthetics with functionality.
 With a strong foundation in frontend technologies and a keen eye for design, I'm dedicated to delivering exceptional user experiences..